axemonk/Excel-formula/README.md

 chosen by this package, you can make small extension syntax files to enable your local preferences.

-In your `Packages/User` folder, add a file like this for Excel, Google Sheets, etc., containing regular expressions for matching your locale's format.
+If you are using Excel, add a file containing the below code block in your `Packages/User` folder, then modify the regular expression patterns in the `variables:` context to match your locale's format.

+The below example denotes a French locale with `(FR)` and `fr.` where applicable.
+File name `Excel Formula (FR).sublime-syntax`:
 ```yaml
 %YAML 1.2
 ---